Here's How Much You'd Have If You Invested $1000 in Celanese a Decade Ago

 Bottom Line

-Anyone can invest, but building a successful investment portfolio requires research, patience, and a little bit of risk.
-So, if you had invested in Celanese ten years ago, you're likely feeling pretty good about your investment today.
+Anyone can invest, but building a successful investment portfolio takes a combination of a few things: research, patience, and a little bit of risk.
+So, if you had invested in Celanese a decade ago, you're probably feeling pretty good about your investment today.

 Earnings estimates for Celanese for the first quarter have been increasing over the past month.
 The company remains focused on executing its productivity programs that include the implementation of a number of cost reduction capital projects.
 Cost savings through productivity actions and operational improvement are likely to support the company’s bottom line in 2021.
 Acquisitions of SO.F.TER., Nilit and Omni Plastics are also expected to drive results in its Engineered Materials unit this year.
 Moreover, the company is poised to gain from expansion in emerging regions.
 The company's efforts to lower debt also bode well.
 Moreover, Celanese remains committed to returning value to its shareholders leveraging strong cash flows.
 The company has also outperformed the industry it belongs to over the past year.